 The Bonds are being purchased by (the "Underwriter").
-The Underwriter has agreed to purchase the Bonds at a price of \$ (being equal to the aggregate principal amount of the Bonds of \$), pl us a net original issue premium of \$, less the Underwriter's discount of \$).
-The Underwriter has agreed to purchase all of the Bonds if any are purchased, the ob- subject to the approval of certain legal matters by couns sel and certain other conditions.
+The Underwriter has agreed to purchase the Bonds at a price of \$ (being equal to the aggregate principal amount of the Bonds of \$), plus a net original issue premium of \$, less the Underwriter's discount of \$).
+The Underwriter has agreed to purchase all of the Bonds if any are purchased, the obligation to make such purchase being subject to the approval of certain legal matters by counsel and certain other conditions.